sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 }
 ```

-The returned `result` can be inspected to see whether the push was for an instant message or a call using `result.isMessage()` and `result.isCall()`.
+The returned `result` can be inspected to further confirm that the push was a call using `result.isCall()`.

-### Incoming call

-If the payload that was forwarded to the Sinch client was for a call, the `onIncomingCall` callback will automatically be triggered as for any other call.
+If the payload that was forwarded to the Sinch client was for a Sinch call, the `onIncomingCall` callback will automatically be triggered as for any other call.
 The `CallNotificationResult` object provides details about participants, whether the call timed out and whether the call offers video.

-### Send and receive custom headers via Sinch managed push
+## Send and Receive Custom Headers via Sinch Managed Push

 The Sinch SDK supports adding custom headers in push notification messages when initiating a call, so developers do not need to implement their own push mechanism if they only need to deliver small pieces of information along the Sinch managed push between their app instances.
 The Sinch SDK allows up to _1024_ bytes of custom headers.